otrv4/otrv4/otrv4.md

 ### Public keys, Shared Prekeys and Fingerprints

+OTR users have long-lived public keys that they use for authentication (but not encryption).
 OTRv4 introduces a new type of public key:

 ```
 OTRv4's public authentication Ed448 key (ED448-PUBKEY):